bu-rcs/PkgAutoTest/README.md

 | results.txt                | The file contains the standard output of the `test.qsub`, specifically the values of "Passed/Error".
 This is used to determine if the module passed or failed the test. |
 | test_metrics.csv                | The result of the test in a CSV format. |

+## Step 4 - Remove working directories

+Due to the copying of the module test directories to the working directories before tests are run a fair amount (several dozen GB) of disk space is consumed by the working directories.
+After reviewing the Nextflow results it is recommended that you delete at least the working directories from tests that have passed from the `/projectnb/rcstest` project.

 ### Troubleshooting

 **Nextflow Process(es) failed while running Nextflow pipeline.**